-As of June 30, 2019, the District reported net pension liabilities for its proportionate share of the CalPERS net pension liability totaling \$15,156,659.
+As of June 30, 2020, the District reported net pension liabilities for its proportionate share of the CalPERS net pension liability totaling \$16,417,794.
 The net pension liability was measured as of June 30, 2018.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating school districts, actuarially determined.
-The District's proportionate share for the measurement period June 30, 2018 and June 30, 2017, respectively was 0.0568 percent and 0.0617 percent, resulting in a net decrease in the proportionate share of 0.0049 percent.
+The District's proportionate share for the measurement period June 30, 2019 and June 30, 2018, respectively was 0.0563 percent and 0.0568 percent, resulting in a net decrease in the proportionate share of 0.0003 percent.

-For the year ended June 30, 2019, the District recognized pension expense of \$2,573,686.
-At June 30, 2019, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2020, the District recognized pension expense of \$3,572,148.
+At June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Difference between projected and actual earnings on plan investments Differences between expected and actual experience Changes in assumptions Net changes in proportionate share of net pension liability District contributions subsequent to the measurement date Total
+ed Outflows of Resources Defe erred Inflows of Resources Difference between projected and actual earnings on plan investments \$ - \$ 152,277 Differences between expected and actual experience 1,192,591 - Changes in assumptions 781,538 - Net changes in proportionate share of net pension liability - 1,256,778 District contributions subsequent to the measurement date 1,649,161 - Total \$ 3,623,290 \$ 1,409,055